MathPeople/MathPeople.github.io/readmes/fileFormat.md

 # File Format

-This readme is for those of you who wish to change something about the problem format, in particular to add a category of metadata to the problem files.
+This readme is for those of you who wish to change something about the problem format, in particular to add a category of metainformation to the problem files.
 First off, the problem file is in xml format.
 That means it is essentially a tree where nodes have names and attributes.
 In the file, each node has an opening and closing tag and the nodes between are the children.
 An example xml file is below, representing a family tree.

 ```
 <rootNode>